EMC Design Guidelines

 -

-Guideline #13 – Lay only one end of the cable shield to ground for low-frequency signals.
+Guideline #13 – Don’t use cable shield as signal conductor for low-frequency signals.

 -